Most interesting landmarks of Western Australia

 - Horizontal Falls – Kimberley region.
 Sea currents through two narrow chasms (12 and 20 m), caused by tides.
 Tides here are 10 m high thus several times during the day here is seen impressive sight.

-- Wetspot Charters of Montgomery Reef – Kimberley region.
-Hundreds of waterfalls form arounf this corall reef when tide is low and huge amount of water flows out of the lagoon.
+- Montgomery Reef tidal falls – Kimberley region.
+Hundreds of waterfalls form around this corall reef when tide is low and huge amount of water flows out of the lagoon.
 Falls can be up to 4 m tall.

 - Barrow Island Caves – Barrow Island.
 Group of partly inundated caves with unique cave fauna.
 Here live endemic species of fish (Milyeringa veritas), unusual shizomid Draculoides bramstokeri and possibly the only cave dwelling reptile – small, thin snake Ramphotyphlops longissimus.

 - Hamelin Pool and L’haridon Bight – Shark Bay.
 Hypersaline shallows with unique biotope – active growth of stromatolites – oldest known form of life on Earth.
 Also other unique forms of life.